This week’s question comes from Nora:

 This strategy may sound counterintuitive but we’ve seen it work over and over again with our clients and we’d like to share these revolutionary strategies with you.

 When you use dating as an opportunity to discover more about yourself (rather than attempting to spot your Beloved in an online profile) you will reap the benefits of dating in a strategic way and shorten the time to finding an ideal match that will stand the test of time.
+If you want to date for your soulmate, you’ll want to change the way you are dating.

 Here is how Dating To Discover™ works: